TabishiSingh06/Engage-21_TeamsClone/README.md

 # Microsoft Teams Clone

-This project is a part of the 'Build Phase' of the flagship Microsoft Engage Mentorship Programme 2021.
+> This project is a part of the 'Build Phase' of the flagship Microsoft Engage Mentorship Programme 2021. <br>
 >Full stack MERN Web App with React hooks, Redux, WebRTC, Socket.io & JWT authentication along with Google OAuth.

+This is Tabishi Singh and here I am presenting my project that I built under the "Microsoft Engage Mentorship Programme 2021".
+I have successfully built the basic functionality, surprise feature and  additional functionalities that have been documented below. <br>

+I have used the agile methodology and have worked in sprints of 1 week.
+I've worked on one or two features per Sprint and then got them reviewed in the 1 on 1 meetings with the mentors.

 </details>